suthidesilva/Snake-Game-Python-/README.md

 ## Description
 This project is a simple implementation of the classic Snake game using Python and Pygame.
 The player controls a snake, guiding it to eat food while avoiding the walls and its own tail.
 Each time the snake eats food, it grows longer, making the game progressively more challenging.

+## I am still working on different versions of this game

 ## Getting Started

 ### Dependencies